rickardlindberg/rickardlindberg.me/ideas/index.markdown

 ---

 This page contains ideas that I think would be interesting to work on or think about.
-I collect them here so that I can come back to them when I have time an motivation.
+I collect them here so that I can come back to them when I have time and motivation.

+* * *

+Improve my IPython Notebook workflow for this website:

+- Make export more automatic
+- Fix CSS

+* * *

+Implement textual similarity algorithm.
+How similar are two lines of text?

 * * *